3rcode/github-crawler-tool/README.md

-# changelog_generation
+# Commit classification

-This is an AI model for rendering changelog of a github repository from list of commits automatically.
+This is an AI model to classify if a commit should be refer in changelog